Our Thoughts on Linebreeding

 A Decrease in Your Dog’s IQ, Dogs that are inbred can be significantly less intelligent than ones that come from a wider genetic pool.
 Training outcomes and a basic understanding of how to fit into human society may be compromised in these dogs.

 The majority of German Shepherds today are but a mere reflection of the dogs I knew thirty years ago.
-Some of the stories that people relate to me are heartbreaking: Shepherds dying of immune disorders while still very young, behavior problems that cannot be resolved even with the best science-based training methods, dogs living with chronic intractable itching to describe but a few.
+Some of the stories that people relate to me are heartbreaking: Shepherds dying of immune disorders while still very young, behavior problems that cannot be resolved even with the best science-based training methods, dogs living with chronic intractable itching, to describe but a few.
 These dogs were not from puppy mills or backyard breeders.
 Many breeders selling very expensive dogs have completely dropped their guarantees, including German and Czech breeders.
 Importing is no longer a fail-safe transaction.
 Many breeders are offering very limited guarantees.
 Instead of dropping a guarantee, breeders should be asking themselves “why” so many of their dogs were activating their guarantee.
 By asking “why” we can find resolutions to our problems as opposed to the other option–burying our heads in the sand while clinging to an antiquated practice.
-The science is there, breeding practices need to be changed–buyers and our noble German Shepherds should be protected first and foremost.
+The science is there; breeding practices need to be changed–we believe buyers and our noble German Shepherds should be protected first and foremost.

 Why do we continue an unconscionable breeding practice that causes so much pain for owners and dogs alike–and it is scientifically proven not to work?
 Linebreeding may work to replicate show ring conformation or to stamp a certain “look of the dog” to a kennel but it has proven a failure at reliably producing intelligence–and mental and physical health.
 Why are we so blind to our failure?
 Why do we strive to produce clones instead of mentally and physically sound dogs?

 At Tre’Good German Shepherds, we strive to outcross all of our dogs.
-But, because the gene pool has been greatly reduced we, at this time, are finding it very difficult to source an excellent temperament dog with a 20% COI or less.
+However, because the gene pool has been greatly reduced we, at this time, are finding it very difficult to source an excellent temperament dog with a 20% COI or less.
 Unfortunately COI’s of 50% to 75% are common in dogs we test.
 We are working hard to find outcrosses and are striving to keep COI’s as low as possible at this time in German Shepherd history.

 Do you have questions about our training or dogs?